Learn about Calva Jack-in

 What Calva does instead is to monitor the output of the commands it uses for starting the compilation, looking for information that the app is ready to be requested/started.
 It then tells the user this, providing a URL, in case it is a browser app.
-(There are also settings where you can ask Calva to open the URL automatically for you, regardless what the project settings are.)
+(There are also settings that tell Calva to open the URL automatically for you, regardless what the project settings are.)

 Meanwhile, Calva is monitoring the output and when it sees that the app is started, it continues to hook up the REPL connection to the editor.

 This whole connection sequence is quite configurable, using Custom Connect Sequences.
-In fact, Calva's built in ClojureScript sequences (Figwheel Main, lein-figwheel, shadow-cljs, and Nashorn) are all built using those same settings mechanisms.
+In fact, Calva's built in ClojureScript sequences (Figwheel Main, lein-figwheel, shadow-cljs, and ClojureScript built-ins for both Browser and Node) are all built using those same settings mechanisms.

 shadow-cljs is Less Managed by Calva

 NB: The managed way in which Calva creates and connects the ClojureScript REPL breaks apart a bit for shadow-cljs, which works a bit differently and also outputs most of the information Calva is looking for on the